Sitefinity-SDK/Telerik.Sitefinity.Samples.IntegrationTests/README.md

 * Url - the location of the website which holds the integration tests service.
 * TraceFilePath - The log file path, where test results are exported.
 * RunName - Name of the current run.
 * AssemblyName - Name of the assembly that holds your tests.
-If you are not going to run tests from separate assembly, don't add assemblyName in your query.
+If you are not going to run tests from a separate assembly, don't add assemblyName in your query.
-* CategoriesFilter - Supports multiple test categories, so you can execute group of tests instead of entire list.
+* CategoriesFilter - Supports multiple test categories, so you can execute a group of tests instead of the entire list.
 The available categories in Sitefinity CMS are: ModuleBuilder, Data, Core, InlineEditing, Connectors, OpenAccess, Modules, Multisite, ContentApi, SDK, Services, Publishing, Migration, Lighting, RecycleBin, Ssl.
 * LoggerType - The CMD runner supports MS TRX format that allows you to integrate it with other systems that can read it like Jenkins CI.
 If you don't set LoggerType - the default SitefinityXml format is used.
 * Different User Support - Both parameters must be used at the same time.
   * User - Specifies the username